Biology Research Concentration

 To fulfill the research requirement, you must have an equivalent of 4 credits of research.
 For reference, one summer of full-time research (40 hours per week) is equivalent to 6 credits; one semester of research (5 hours per week) is equivalent to 1 credit.

-Enrollment in the research option does not guarantee a research experience.
+Enrollment in the Research Concentration does not guarantee a research experience.
 It is the responsibility of the student to secure a research position.

 Research positions are limited and can be very competitive.
 For example, the total number of positions varies by semester, and the average placement is 75%.
 Your chances of obtaining a position are greatly enhanced if you (1) are genuinely interested in a research topic and can communicate that interest to a potential faculty mentor, and (2) can show you are a strong candidate with solid grades in your science classes.
 Sometimes paid research positions are difficult to come by, in which case consider volunteering in a lab or working for credit.